PixarAnimationStudios/OpenUSD/README.md

 export HGI_ENABLE_WEBGPU=1
 ```

-- **Emscripten-based**: It is used for rendering and viewing on a web browser.
+- **Wasm-based**: It is used for rendering and viewing on a web browser.
 The WebAssembly content can be tested using [usdviewweb](./pxr/usdImaging/bin/usdviewweb/README.md).
 For running an example on the browser, please follow the instructions [under usdviewweb folder](./pxr/usdImaging/bin/usdviewweb/README.md).
-Please build USD with `--emscripten` option.
+Please build USD with `--build-target wasm` option.

 **Limitations**